Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Introduction

-First, we use the latter counting results involving binary quartic forms to understand the average size of 2-Selmer groups (as in Theorem~\ref{mainellip}).
-Recall that an element of the 2-Selmer group of an elliptic curve $E/\Q$ may be thought of as a \underline{locally soluble 2-covering}.
-A {\it $2$-covering} of $E/\Q$ is a genus one curve $C$ together with maps $\phi:C\to E$ and $\theta:C\to E$, where $\phi$ is an isomorphism defined over $\C$, and $\theta$ is a degree 4 map defined over $\Q$, such that the following diagram commutes:
+To use the latter counting results involving binary quartic forms to understand the average size of 2-Selmer groups of elliptic curves (as in Theorem~\ref{mainellip}), we recall that an element of the 2-Selmer group of an elliptic curve $E/\Q$ may be thought of as a {``locally soluble 2-covering''}.
+A {\it $2$-covering} of $E/\Q$ is a genus one curve $C/\Q$ together with maps $\phi:C\to E$ and $\theta:C\to E$, where $\phi$ is an isomorphism defined over $\C$, and $\theta$ is a degree~4 map defined over $\Q$, such that the following diagram commutes:

 Thus a 2-covering $C=(C,\phi,\theta)$ may be viewed as a ``twist over $\Q$ of the multiplication-by-2 map on $E$''.
-Two $2$-coverings $C$ and $C'$ are said to be {\it isomorphic} if there exists an isomorphism $\Phi:C\to C'$ defined over $\Q$, and a rational 2-torsion point $P\in E$, such that the following diagram commutes:
+Two $2$-coverings $C$ and $C'$ are said to be {\it isomorphic} if there exists an isomorphism $\Phi:C\to C'$ defined over~$\Q$, and a 2-torsion point $P\in E$, such that the following diagram commutes:

 A {\it soluble $2$-covering} $C$ is one that possesses a rational point, while a {\it locally soluble $2$-covering} $C$ is one that possesses an $\R$-point and a $\Q_p$-point for all primes $p$.
-Then we have, as groups, the isomorphisms:
+Then we have natural bijections